Tau Moe: World War II

 In his later years, Tau related that the family had been in and out of Germany for 40 years.
 During World War II, the Moe family assisted with collections for Winterhilfswerk (Winter Help), a fund for German orphans.
 In recognition for their charity work, the family was summoned to meet Adolf Hitler.
 Although Rose and Tau were not comfortable with meeting him, they were powerless to do anything when Hitler arranged for Lani to ride in the Winterhilfswerk parade in his state limousine.

 The Moe family helped smuggle a friend's valuables out of (Germany), partially by Rose wearing three fur coats and explaining to the border guards that people from Hawaii were not acclimated to the cold in Germany.
-Tau and Rose and family were very compassionate, helping Jews escape from Germany prior to World War II, by dressing them up in the Tau family's stage costumes.
+Tau and Rose and family were very compassionate, helping Jews escape from Germany prior to World War II, by dressing them up in the Moe family's stage costumes.
 At one point, the family lived over a Jewish-owned bookstore.
 They were captive witnesses when the Gestapo made a late-night raid burning not only the store's contents, but also burned the store's owners alive atop the pile of burning books.
 The Gestapo had learned of the Moe family's underground efforts on behalf of the Jews and were in transit to arrest the family when, warned by friends, the family slipped out the stage back door and escaped.